open-telemetry/opentelemetry-go-contrib/exporters/metric/cortex/README.md

 # OpenTelemetry Go SDK Prometheus Remote Write Exporter for Cortex

+⚠️ This project is deprecated.
+Use the `go.opentelemetry.io/otel/exporters/otlp/otlpmetric` exporter as a replacement to send data to a collector which can then export with its PRW exporter.

 This module contains an exporter that sends cumulative metrics data from the OpenTelemetry Go SDK to [Cortex](https://cortexmetrics.io/) using the Prometheus Remote Write API.
 While it is aimed at Cortex, it should work with other backends that ingest data with the same